Pchryssa/CCL19_FRCs_lung_cancer/README.md

 This repository contains scripts to reproduce the computational analysis from the paper ["Fibroblastic reticular cells generate protective intratumoral T cell environments in lung cancer"](https://doi.org/10.1016/j.cell.2024.10.042), published at Cell on 19 November 2024

+This repository also contains scripts to reproduce the computational analysis from the paper ["Protocol to investigate fibroblastic reticular cell-immune cell interaction in human lung cancer"]

 A graphical representation of the analysis is displayed here: https://pchryssa.github.io/CCL19_FRCs_lung_cancer/